 The funds saved by reducing the workload can be used for replacement jobs.
 The usefulness of this instrument has been examined through a series of interviews with past and present users as well as with other important stakeholders.
 Overall, the model can be considered a succesful best practice at the UZH.
 However, discussions have shown that the model is generally very little known.

 Based on this, veterinarians in senior positions and the hospital management discussed new working models for a more efficent use of research time at a second workshop in January 2020.
-Building on this discussion, the project manager, the vice dean and the vice president of the GLK drafted a factsheet with measures for a better protection of the research time.
-The factsheet contains concrete recommendations for senior physicians as well as for the domain of academic career development.
+Building on this discussion, the project manager, the vice dean and the vice president of the GLK drafted a factsheet with measures for a better protection of research time.
+The factsheet contains specific recommendations for senior physicians as well as for the domain of academic career development.
 It was approved by the faculty board in the spring semester 2020 and is available to all appointment commissions as well as to all mentors.

 In collaboration with the HRM Directorate of the University Hospital Zurich, a pilot project with a clinic was conducted.
 The project focused on the topic of flexible leadership models for physicians with the aim of identifying the prerequisites and challenges of flexible working models for cadre physicians and deriving recommendations for other clinics.